gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 When launching a task, you may optionally set the following useful flags:

-- `max-wait-time` (default 2h0m0s) - timeout length for the action
+- `max-wait-time` (default 2h0m0s) — timeout length for the action
-- `task-cpu` - A custom number of CPU units to allocate to the ECS task
+- `task-cpu` — A custom number of CPU units to allocate to the ECS task
-- `task-memory` - A custom number of memory units to allocate to the ECS task
+- `task-memory` — A custom number of memory units to allocate to the ECS task

-To get the list of supported containers and scripts, pass in the --describe-containers option.
+To get the list of supported containers and scripts, pass in the `--describe-containers` option.
 For example:

 `infrastructure-deployer --describe-containers --aws-region us-west-2`